nus-cs2103-AY2021S2/tp/docs/developerGuide/feature/Autocomplete.md

 ### [Feature] Autocompleting `Edit` Command (Remark)

-Since `Remark`s are intended to be capable of containing long sentences or paragraphs, it brings an unintended chore of a User having to retype an entire `Remark` in order to edit it.
+Since `Remark`s are intended to be capable of containing long sentences or paragraphs, it brings an unintended chore of a user having to retype an entire `Remark` in order to edit it.

 The Autocomplete feature allows the user to autocomplete a current `Person`'s remark into the command box once the correct `Person` id and remark prefix has been keyed.